 In 1944 the dominance of the US Dollar was codified in the Bretton Woods agreement establishing it as the reserve currency of the planet.
 The Dollar was the natural choice since the world needed finite Gold backed currencies to prevent excess inflation and the US held 75 percent of the worlds gold.
 As inflation pressures in the US bubbled up and countries began converting their depreciating dollars to gold, Nixon shut the Gold window by 1973 creating the free floating global currency system we have today.
 This removed the forced discipline of fixed currencies, letting the debt and inflation genie out of the bottle.
 With almost two thirds of world reserves held in Dollars today, there is no hint of the our Greenback losing its dominant status for many years, much to the envy of geopolitical rivals Russia and China.

-With our currency reigning supreme amongst central banks, commodity transactions have been priced in Dollars and move inversely to our currency value.
+With our currency reigning supreme amongst central banks and their reserve holdings, commodity transactions have logically been priced in Dollars and move inversely to our currency value.
 Precious metals such as Gold and Silver tend to be sensitive to Dollar trends which is why they have fallen over the past year while the Dollar appreciated.
-Our thesis this year has been for a US and China trade deal completion to coincide with a a new downtrend in the Dollar and higher prices for precious metals.
-In the ensuing 6 to 12 months following a trade deal we expect commodity inflation to push our Dollar into the 88 to 93 zone.
-While we wait for a trade agreement to initiate these new trends – perhaps in the second quarter – the Dollar remains in an uptrend and could work higher into the 98 to 100 zone.
+Our thesis this year has been for a US and China trade deal completion to coincide with a Dollar peak and ensuing downtrend which will be coincident with higher prices for precious metals.
+In the 6 to 12 months following a trade deal we expect commodity inflation to push our Dollar into the 88 to 93 zone.
+While we wait for a trade agreement to initiate these new trends – perhaps in the second quarter – the Dollar remains in an uptrend and should work higher into the 98 to 100 zone.
 The 95 area is key support.

 The Australian Dollar (Aussie) is tethered to raw commodities and the Chinese economy.
 The Aussie will remain weak as long as commodity markets are depressed.
 Assuming Trump can ink an historic China trade deal and it triggers our expectation for a weaker US Dollar, we foresee the Australian Dollar being one of the best major currency pair beneficiaries of an ensuing surge in commodities.
 The Australian economy hasn’t experienced a technical recession (two consecutive quarters of economic GDP contraction) in almost 28 years, in large part due to the proximity of their resource based economy to China.
 Almost a third of Aussie exports end up in China with less than 5 percent heading to the US.
 For the past 6 years the slowing in China and appreciation of the Dollar have deflated most commodities and suppressed the Aussie.
 A new trade agreement out of China has the potential to lift China, emerging markets and commodities along with the Aussie.
 If 2019 support at 70 is broken before a trade deal is signed, the Aussie Dollar has risk down to the 68 to 69 zone, at which level Hedge Funds may reach extreme oversold sentiment triggering new buyers.
 On the upside we are watching 72 as well as the 73 to 74 resistance zone above which confirms significant uptrends in the Aussie.